10 Minute Cold Sesame Noodles – So Easy! (VIDEO)

 - In a bowl or jar, mix together sesame paste, light soy sauce, chinese black vinegar, sugar, chili oil, water and grated garlic.
 Mix until combined and the sauce is smooth.

 - Cook noodles according to package directions, reserving about 1/2 cup of noodle cooking water.
 If you want to enjoy this dish hot, transfer them directly to the sauce.
-If eating the dish cold, rinse under cold water and drain well.
+If eating the dish cold, rinse under cold water and drain well and pat dry with a towel.

-- Once the noodles are mixed with the sauce, use the reserved noodle cooking water to loosen the sauce as needed.
-Garnish with scallions, sliced cucumber, and crushed peanuts!
+- Add the noodles to a bowl and add the sauce and mix to combine.
+Once the noodles are mixed with the sauce, use the reserved noodle cooking water to loosen the sauce as needed to properly coat the noodles.
+Garnish with scallions, sliced cucumber, chili oil, and crushed peanuts!

 Notes